 The government of Tanzania has secured a loan for the construction of a hydropower project in Kageran, the northern part of the country.

-A deal that was inked on March 15, 2023, in the Capital, Dar es Salaam, will see the country receive $300 million from both the African Development Bank (AfDB) and the French Development Agency (AFD).
+The deal will see the country receive $300 million from both the African Development Bank (AfDB) and the French Development Agency (AFD).

-AfDB will give $161.47 million as a soft loan, whereas the French Development Agency will loan $138.53 million for the project which will be implemented by Tanzania’s Electric Supply Company (TANESCO).
+AfDB will give $161.47 million as a soft loan, whereas the French Development Agency will loan $138.53 million.

-The remaining $39.5 million will be provided by the European Union as a grant for the construction of the 87.8-megawatt Kakono Hydropower Plant.
+In addition, the European Union will provide the remaining $39.5 million as a grant for the construction of the 87.8-megawatt Kakono Hydropower Plant.

 “This investment will have a major impact on economic development and population well-being as the infrastructure will answer the power needs of 3 to 4 million people.
 This signing represents an important milestone and confirms that the cooperation between Government and AFD is deepening,” said AFD Country Director Celine Robert